gecio/gecio.github.io/docs/_imke/clusterlifecycle/clustermigrations/externalcloudprovider/index.en.md

 Change the FIP will lead to a small downtime, while detatching it from the neutron and reattachin to the octavia loadblancer.

+> __NOTE:__
-**NOTE: don't recreate your node before finisch this step!
-That will lead to a downtime, as the old loadblancer will not be updated**
+> Do not recreate your nodes before finishing this step!
+That will lead to a downtime, as the old loadblancer will not be updated

 ## Step 3 rotate machinedeployment

 rotate your machines to finisch the migration.
 ![worker rotation](rotate-nodes.png)

+> __Note:__
-**Note: the old neutron loadblancer will stop working at that point**
+> the old neutron loadblancer will stop working at that point

 ## Step 4 cleanup